gmil3az/bc_p5/README.md

+## How to install Zokrates

+for Linux, MacOS and FreeBSD:

+`curl -LSfs get.zokrat.es | sh`

+I've committed my Zokrates resources to this Git repo, please go to `./zokrates/code/square/*`.
+If you want to generate a new proof, you can run the following commands:

+`./zokrates compute-witness -a 10 100`

+`./zokrates generate-proof`

+It will generate a new proof.json which can be used in `./eth-contracts/test/TestSquareVerifier.js` or `./eth-contracts/test/TestSolnSquareVerifier.js`

 # Udacity Blockchain Capstone

 The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.